Natural Tooth Preservation & Restoration

 Frequently Asked Questions

-You may need a root canal if you have a deep cavity, a cracked tooth, or an infection that has reached the pulp of your tooth.
+A root canal may be necessary if you have a deep cavity, a cracked tooth, or an infection that has reached the tooth’s pulp.

-No, modern root canal procedures are typically pain-free, as local anesthesia is used to numb the area before the treatment.
+No, modern root canal procedures are generally painless.
+Local anesthesia is used to numb the area, ensuring a comfortable experience.

-The duration of a root canal treatment can vary depending on the complexity of the case, but it usually takes one to two appointments, each lasting about 90 minutes.
+Treatment time depends on the complexity of the case, but it typically requires one or two appointments, each lasting about 90 minutes.

-Yes, in most cases, you will be able to drive yourself home after a root canal as the effects of local anesthesia wear off quickly.
+Yes, you can usually drive yourself home after the procedure since the effects of local anesthesia wear off quickly.

-You can resume eating normally after a root canal treatment.
-However, it is advisable to avoid chewing on hard or sticky foods until your tooth is fully restored.
+Eating can resume as usual, but it’s best to avoid hard or sticky foods until the treated tooth is fully restored.

-With proper oral hygiene and regular dental check-ups, the results of a root canal can last a lifetime.
+With good oral hygiene and routine dental check-ups, the results of a root canal can last a lifetime.

-If left untreated, an infected tooth can lead to severe pain, abscesses, and even tooth loss.
-It is important to consult with a dentist to explore all treatment options before making a decision.
+Leaving an infected tooth untreated can lead to severe pain, abscesses, and even tooth loss.
+Consulting a dentist will help you explore all available treatment options.